nisar-ahmad/ecommerce-microservices/README.md

 # E-Commerce Microservices #

-This project was created to complete the following LinkedIn Learning course:
+This repo was created to complete the following LinkedIn Learning course:

 [Azure Microservices with .NET Core for Developers](https://www.linkedin.com/learning/azure-microservices-with-dot-net-core-for-developers)